 Ken was CEO of PTTEP Australasia from 2011 to 2014 and has worked in senior positions in Ampolex, Mobil, Nexen and Woodside.
 He is a past WA State Chairman for Australian Petroleum Production and Exploration Association (APPEA) and was a member of the APPEA Montara/Macondo task force steering committee.

-Ken has been appointed acting Chair of the NOPSEMA Advisory Board until September 2020.
+Ken has been appointed Chair of the NOPSEMA Advisory Board for a three year term from 5 September 2020.